El Anatsui: Early life and education

+Anatsui received his B.A in 1968 from the College of Art and Built Environment (KNUST) in Kumasi, Ghana.
+He received his postgraduate diploma in Art Education the following year, in 1969, from Kwame Nkrumah University of Science and Technology (KNUST), also in Kumasi.

+Some of his early artistic influences include Oku Ampofo, Vincent Akwete Kofi, and Kofi Antubam, all of whom began to reject foreign influences in their practices in favor of indigenous art forms.
+After graduating in 1969, Anatsui assumed a teaching position at Winneba Specialist Training College (now University of Education), a role that had previously been filled by Kofi.

-His work with sculpture and wood carving started as a hobby to keep alive the traditions he grew up with.
-He began teaching at the University of Nigeria, Nsukka, in 1975, and has become affiliated with the Nsukka group.
-It has taken many years to find artists who can occupy a prominent place on the global circuit while choosing to reside outside the metropolitan centres.
+He began teaching at the University of Nigeria, Nsukka in 1975.
+He became a senior lecturer for the Fine and Applied Arts department in 1982, and later became head of that department and full professor of sculpture in 1996, a role he occupied until 2011.
+His presence at the University of Nsukka led to his affiliation with the Nsukka group.It has taken many years to find artists who can occupy a prominent place on the global circuit while choosing to reside outside the metropolitan centres.
 William Kentridge has made his reputation from Johannesburg, and El Anatsui has conquered the planet while living and working in the Nigerian university town of Nsukka.